 PRINCE2 vs PMP — Which Is Right for You?

-The two most recognised project management certifications globally.
-Neither is universally superior — the right choice depends almost entirely on where you work and where you want to work.
+These are the two most recognised project management certifications in the world.
+My students ask me about this comparison all the time.
+My answer is always the same.
+Neither is universally better.
+The right choice depends on where you work and where you want to work.

 DimensionPRINCE2PMP